jrobador/data_science/fraud_detection/README.md

    - This minimization is typically performed using gradient descent, iteratively adjusting the positions of points in the low-dimensional space to better match the high-dimensional similarities.

-> This gives us an indication that further predictive models will perform pretty well in separating fraud cases from non-fraud cases.

 ![T-SNE](./plots/tsne_3d.png)
 ![T-SNE](./plots/tsne_2d.png)